airshipit/airshipctl/docs/source/cli/airshipctl_cluster_list.md

 ### Synopsis

-Retrieve and list the defined clusters in the table form or display just the name as specified.
+Retrieve and list the defined clusters in table form or display just the cluster names.
+The contents of the table would include cluster name, kubeconfig context and parent cluster name.

 ```